 About Molly

-Hello!
-I’m the second instalment of the Sung Sister duo.
-I’m currently completing my PhD in Chemistry at the University of Toronto under the supervision of Prof. Robert Morris.
-My research on the design of catalysts and how we can predict the reactivity of metal-hydrides through ligand design.
+I completed my PhD in Chemistry at the University of Toronto under the supervision of Prof. Robert Morris in 2020.
+My doctoral research focussed on the design of catalysts and how we can predict the reactivity of metal-hydrides through ligand design.

-My Research
+My Doctoral Research

-My PhD thesis focusses on the efficient design of metal-based hydrogenation catalysts.
+My PhD thesis focussed on the efficient design of metal-based hydrogenation catalysts.
 My supervisor, Prof. Robert Morris, developed a method that helps us accurately predict the pKa values of metal-hydrides.
 To do so, “ligand acidity constants” are assigned to classes of ligands which can be added together to predict the overall acidity of the hydride.

 Ligand acidity constants as calculated by density functional theory for PF3 and N-Heterocyclic carbene ligands in hydride complexes of Iron(II): Link